Arithmetic volumes of unitary Shimura varieties: Toroidal compactification

 One finds in \S 2 of \cite{howard-unitary-II} the construction of a toroidal compactification

 obtained by imitating the constructions of Faltings and Chai \cite{faltings-chai}.
-If one works over $\co_\kk[1/D]$, these are special cases of the constructions of Lan \cite{lan}.
+If one works over $\co_\kk[1/D]$, this is a very special case of the constructions of Lan \cite{lan}.
 The compactification is regular, and is smooth outside the exceptional divisor of \eqref{basic exceptional}.

 The universal abelian scheme $A \to \mathcal{M}_{(n-1,1)}$ extends uniquely to a semi-abelian scheme

 with $\co_\kk$-action.
 At a geometric point of the boundary, this semi-abelian scheme is an extension of an abelian variety by a torus of rank two.
 The universal hyperplane $\mathcal{F} \subset \Lie(A)$ over $\mathcal{M}_{(n-1,1)}$ extends uniquely to an $\co_\kk$-stable hyperplane